jank-lang/jank-lang.org/resources/src/blog/2024-05-31-new-projects.md

 ## New projects
 At this point, I was thinking that jank actually has pretty darn good Clojure parity, both in terms of syntax and essential core functions.
-So how can I best take steps toward getting jank onto your computer?
+So how can I take the best steps toward getting jank onto your computer?

 Well, I think the most important thing is for me to start writing some actual projects in jank.
 Doing this will require improving the tooling and will help